-For a lot of people who live in the fine state of Colorado, safety isn't a problem, but we don't live in the safest state, either.
-Colorado is somewhere in the middle.
+For a lot of people who live in the fine state of Colorado, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Milliken.

 Read on below to see how we crunched the numbers and how your town ranked.
-Or for more reading on safe places to read, check out:
+Or for more reading on safe places to live, check out:

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
-Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2015).Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
-We used three criteria:
+Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in Colorado.Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
+We used two criteria:

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

 Rank Last Year: 6 (Up 5)

 Taking the crown as the safest city in Colorado for 2018 is Milliken -- a classic example of everything that makes Colorado great.

 We are talking about only having a 1 in 159.8 chance of being the victim of a property crime and a 1 in 2,183 chance of being the victim of violent crime.

 That's crazy safe.
 Compare it to Little Rock, AR -- the most dangerous city in the country -- with roughly a 1 in 30 chance of beign the victim of a property crime.